sh1n3sec/RFID-Smart-Lock-Arduino-Safe-Box-Concept/README.md

-# Arduino-Safe-Box-Concept
+# RFID Smart Lock Arduino-Safe-Box-Concept

-Proof of concept of a Arduino based system for a safe box.
+**Proof of concept of an Arduino based system for a safe box with RFID authentication.**

+---

+---
+Made By Pedro Gomes & Tiago Grilo, 2019